Pharmaceutical Affairs Act

 2. Which contains toxic or hazardous substances and so be, when used, detrimental to the health of human beings;

-4. of which the quality, quantity or potency is inconsistent with those previously approved.
+4. of Which the quality, quantity, or potency is inconsistent with those previously approved.

 Article 24

-The term "advertisement of medicaments" as used in this Act shall refer to the act of advertising the medical efficacy of medicaments by means of communications means aiming to solicit and promote the sale thereof.
+The term “advertisement of medicaments” as used in this Act shall refer to the act of advertising the medical efficacy of medicaments by means of communications aiming to solicit and promote the sale thereof.

 Article 25

-The term "labels" as used in this Act shall refer to the identification articles used to specify, in words, pictures or signs, on the container or package of drugs or medical devices.
+The term “labels” as used in this Act shall refer to the identification articles used to specify, in words, pictures, or signs, on the container or package of drugs or medical devices.

 Article 26